linguistsherry/linguistsherry.github.io/_pages/about.md

 Language technologies and products
 ======
 I'm currently pursuing a career in language technologies.
-In my current role, I have led tPM projects coordinating with multiple teams across Amazon,  anazlying large-scale data across Alexa's 16 locales, and developing strategies for categories that make up 40% of Alexa's Knowledge Q&A traffic.
+In my current role as a TPM, I manage technical programs that improve Alexa’s LLM-empowered answering abilities, diversify the modes of customer experiences on multi-modal devices, and consolidate tech stacks to drive operational efficiency.
+I love being the "dot connector", and I work closely with engineers, scientists, and product managers, to drive initiatives across AGI teams and deliver features that our customers love.
 Prior to joining Amazon's Alexa AI team, I interned as an NLP/Linguistics Engineer on the Data Science Team at Principal Financial Group.

 If you are a graduate student in linguistics who is interested in exploring an industry career after completing PhD trainings, feel free to get in touch!